Alabama fugitive Casey White booked into the Vanderburgh County Jail

 According to Sheriff's Office, Vicky White shot herself before crashing the car.
 She was later pronounced dead at the hospital.

-The Vanderburgh County Sheriff's Office will hold a press conference surrounding the incident at 11:00 a.m.
+The Vanderburgh County Sheriff's Office will also hold a press conference surrounding the entire incident at 11:00 a.m.
 Tuesday.
+You can watch that press conference on wevv.com/livestream.